soupi/learn-haskell-blog-generator/readme.md

 This is the source repository for
-"Learn Haskell by building a blog generator", a book about Haskell.
+"Learn Haskell by building a blog generator", a project-oriented book about Haskell.

-To view the book, visit the [website](https://lhbg-book.link).
+To view the book, visit the [website](https://learn-haskell.blog).

 To report issues and ask questions, visit the [issue tracker](https://github.com/soupi/learn-haskell-blog-generator/issues).